i4ybrid/type-extension-bootstrap/README.md

 - When manually deleting fields, we are getting an error pop up Cannot read property 'documentType' of undefined
 - Roles sometimes doesn't seem to update when updating Event
 - Seed data is ALWAYS generated, even when it's empty
+- Error when settings folder is not created?

 ## Maintainers